AntonOsika/TheDatabase/README.md

 Mapping up all this knowledge and all the connections would have endless possibilities, and it might be beautiful.

 Later development could implement machine understanding of anything from blog posts, scientific articles, to say direct input from large online population doing measurements on the effect of different foods on wellbeing.

+#### *Let's do this*
+Got concrete ideas?
+Write.
+In this git - and feel free to make milestones for structure.

+I can be contacted at osika@kth.se